(Disclosure: Some of the links below may be affiliate links)

 However, there is one more thing that we need to take into account: filling out the tax declaration.
 Having monthly operations and a few ETFs will make your tax declaration a little more complicated.
 In the first year, you will probably spend 30 minutes getting everything complete.
 But then the next declaration will be easier, probably taking you ten more minutes than if you had no stocks.
 So, we can say that investing by yourself will lengthen your tax declaration by 10 to 30 minutes per year.

 Now, some people do not want to invest by themselves.
 For these people, investing with a Robo-advisor is the next best thing.

 We just saw that investing does not take too much time in the long run.
 But we also saw that the learning phase could take longer.
 And many people are not willing to invest this time in learning.

-In fact, the only decision you need to take is to choose a Robo-advisor.
-It is an important decision, but it is significantly easier than all the necessary decisions for investing yourself.
+The only decision you need to take is to choose a Robo-advisor.
+It is an important decision, but it is significantly easier than all the necessary decisions for investing by yourself.